ruby2d/ruby2d/README.md

 git submodule update --remote
 ```

-Update these submodules at any time using `git submodule update --remote`
+Update these submodules at any time using `git submodule update --remote` or the `rake update` task.

 Next, install dependencies:
 - With [Bundler](http://bundler.io), run `bundle install` to get the required development gems.